Public Libraries of New Jersey

 The Tichnors really went all out on this linen finish card, making it look like a shorefront restaurant.

-Replaced in 1967.
+Replaced in 1923, when it was donated to the municipality.
 Said to have been engulfed in a college campus, probably Bloomfield College.

 With its Romanesque architecture, it has a certain academic cast.